oroce/web-development-workshop/workshop-3.md

     state: installed
 ```
 ???
-It's not result oriented, but I don't know how it's called
+It's not `result oriented`, but I don't know how it's called

 ---